Hard-Code-Labs/expsys/README.md

 <h1 align="center" id="title">MoneyAtic</h1>

-<p id="description">Expenses System, aka 🤑Moneyatic🤪, is a backend side project I made with my bro
+<p id="description">Expenses System, aka 🤑Moneyatic🤪, is a backend side project I made with
   <a href="https://github.com/Freddyz5">Freddy</a>
 on the frontend.
 It will allow you to control your expenses and incomes.</p>